 ALL My Makeup Tips For Round Eyes

-When it comes to makeup there’s isn’t one universal look or rule that applies to everyone, as we all have different features and facial dimensions.
-So a particular makeup look could be stunning on one person but be a total disaster on another.
+When it comes to makeup, there’s isn’t one universal look or rule that applies to everyone, as we all have different features and facial dimensions.
+So a particular makeup look could be stunning on one person but look completely different a total disaster on another.
 Take brows for example; they can completely transform your face, but if they don’t complement your face shape, they can add years on!
 So, we’ve rounded up (no pun intended) all of our makeup tips for round eyes.

 Round eyes are usually large and amazingly striking – just think of celebs like Mila Kunis or Katy Perry.
 The length and width of the eye tend to be equal, with the white of the eye highly visible.
 Here’re all our tips for adding dimension and intensifying your eyes.

 1. Always blend outwards

 In order to balance out the width of round eyes, you want to add some length.
 Blend the eyeshadow outward towards the tail of your brow, always blending your eyeshadow from the outside towards the middle of the eye in a horizontal line, this will add dimension.